Lafcadia/HamudOL/README.md

 # Usage

-- https://hamud-ol.vercel.app/sound?text=(the text needed to be translated)
+- https://hamud-ol.vercel.app/sound?text= (the text needed to be translated)

+- https://hamud-ol.vercel.app/ (Try out the new webpage written)